 Bad Advice #4: “Avoid all net carbs, it’ll make you gain fat!
 Don’t eat it.”

-Limiting sugar intake is great advice, but when it is taken too far, it can make dieting a daunting and confusing task.
-Once we begin nitpicking every little carb we consume, the keto diet becomes nearly impossible to follow and the chances of you staying with it become much slimmer (especially if your chances are the only thing that is getting slimmer).
+Limiting sugar intake is excellent advice, but when it is taken too far, it can make dieting a daunting and confusing task.
+Once we begin nitpicking every little carbohydrate we consume, the keto diet becomes nearly impossible to follow in the long run.

 Fortunately, those extra few grams of net carbs will not impair your results.
-The only time your sugar consumption will keep you from losing fat is when you are consuming so much that it puts you in a calorie excess.
+The only time your sugar consumption will keep you from losing fat is when you consume so much that it puts you in a calorie excess.

-In other words, those 2-3 extra grams of net carbs in your favorite food or beverage not be enough to cause you gain fat over the course of your diet (regardless if the carbs are from added sugars or whole foods).
-However, if that same food contains hundreds of calories that are putting you in a calorie excess for the day and you consume it every day, then you will gain weight overtime.
+Put simply, those extra 2-3 grams of net carbs in your favorite food or beverage will not be enough to cause fat gain.
+However, if that same food contains hundreds of calories that put you in a calorie excess each day, you will gain weight over time.

-The same concept (with some adjustments) applies to ketosis as well.
-Eating a lot of sugar throughout the day will prevent you from producing ketones or kick you out of ketosis if you are in ketosis already, but having an extra few net carbs is likely to have little to no impact on your ketone levels as a whole.
+A similar concept applies to nutritional ketosis as well.
+Eating sugary, starchy foods throughout the day will prevent you from producing ketones (or kick you out of ketosis if you are in ketosis already), but consuming a few extra net carbs will have little to no impact on your ketone levels as a whole.